cedarwarman/shiny_pi_sensors/README.md

-# sensor_home
+# Shiny Pi Sensors
-Shiny app for my home temperature and humidity sensors.
+Shiny app for my lab and home temperature and humidity sensors.
+Sensor data is from DHT22s run by Raspberry Pi Zeros and pushed to Google Sheets.